Contesting a Will in Oakland, CA

 gives them standing.
 Others may also have standing to challenge a will,

 and your attorney can advise you about your particular circumstances.

 The second complication arises when a will has a "no contest"

 clause.
 These clauses disinherit beneficiaries who challenge the will.

-when a no contest clause is part of a will.
+no contest clause is part of a will.

 If you believe that you need to contest a will, get in

-contact with an Alameda County probate attorney
+contact with an Alameda County wills attorney

 Common Grounds for Contesting a Will